blakeblackshear/frigate/docs/docs/configuration/object_detectors.md

 ### Choosing a model

-There are 5 yolov8 models that differ in size and therefore load the NPU more or less.
+There are 5 default yolov8 models that differ in size and therefore load the NPU more or less.
 In ascending order, with the top one being the smallest and least computationally intensive model:

 | Model   | Size in mb |
 | ------- | ---------- |